-Tom Day is an experienced trial attorney who has extensive experience representing both plaintiffs and defendants in a wide variety of civil litigation matters, including the following areas:
+Tom Day is an experienced trial attorney who has extensive experience representing both plaintiffs and defendants in a wide variety of civil litigation matters.

 Tom is admitted to practice in the state courts of both Massachusetts and Connecticut, as well as the United States District Courts for the Districts of Massachusetts and Connecticut, and the United States Court of Appeals for the First Circuit.
 He has tried cases to verdict in the United States District Court for the District of Massachusetts, the Massachusetts Superior, District, and Housing Courts and the Connecticut Superior Court.
 He has also argued before the Massachusetts Supreme Judicial Court and represented clients in the United States Court of Appeals for the First Circuit and the Massachusetts Commission Against Discrimination.
 He has extensive mediation and arbitration experience.

 Tom has served as a Special Assistant Attorney General for the Commonwealth of Massachusetts since January of 2010.
 He is a member of the Hampden County Bar Association and the Federal Bar Association, Massachusetts Chapter.
 A list of cases in which Tom has been involved, which resulted in reported and unreported decisions, is provided below.